 - Which relationships employers most value on campus.

-- The top schools employers hire from based on their brand perceptions, their hiring successes and their customer service experiences.
+- The top schools employers hire from based on their brand perceptions and hiring successes.

-- Top skills employers seek in new student job candidates and the top skills needed in the future.
+- Top skills employers seek in new student job candidates.